Kylie Jenner Makes Boyfriend Travis Scott A Priority On ‘Life Of Kylie’

 Kylie Jenner is completely dedicated to her new boyfriend, rapper Travis Scott.

-During last night’s new episode of Life of Kylie Season 1, the 20-year-old reality star was seen traveling with her best friend, Jordyn Woods, from South American to Houston before venturing home to Los Angeles.
+During last night’s new episode of Life of Kylie Season 1, the 20-year-old reality star was seen traveling with her best friend, Jordyn Woods, from South America to Houston before venturing home to Los Angeles.

 According to a recap of the new episode by Hollywood Life, Kylie Jenner asked her mother, Kris Jenner, to have her plane drop her off in Texas so that she could be there to support her boyfriend at his show.
 Although her mother wasn’t initially on board with the idea, Jenner persisted and ultimately convinced Jenner to have her plane rerouted.